-In this long post, argue that the cyber-liberarian belief that we can protect our rights in cyberspace is incorrect, as it is impossible for an individual to provide himself meaningful assurance from hardware fabrication and assembly undetectable backdooring – even if supported by informal digital communities of trust – more or less hidden in cyberspace.
-User need to consciously and carefully construct organization to whom delegated part of the freedoms and control, in order to protect them against criminals and abusing state agencies.
+In this post, I argue that the cyberlibertarian belief that we can individually protect our rights in cyberspace is incorrect, as it is impossible for an individual to provide him/herself meaningful assurance from hardware fabrication and assembly undetectable backdooring – even if supported by informal digital communities of trust.
+As for offline freedom, world citizens need to build international social contracts for cyberspace by deliberately and carefully building organizations to whom they will delegate part of the freedoms, in order to receive in return both protection of both their online civil liberties and their physical safety.

 In its 1762 “Social Contract” (pdf) Rousseau wrote: